CONTRACTOR PURCHASING SYSTEM REVIEW (CPSR)

 “CPSR Audit” & Federal Procurement Compliance

-The Contractor Purchasing System Review (CPSR) meaning, commonly referred to by some as a “CPSR Audit” or a “CPSR Review“, is the Government’s evaluation of the effectiveness with which the contractor complies with certain public law, regulations and contract requirements in their policies, procedures and procurement and subcontracting activities.
+The Contractor Purchasing System Review (CPSR) commonly referred to by some as a “CPSR Audit” or a “CPSR Review“, means the Government’s evaluation of the effectiveness with which the contractor complies with certain public law, regulations and contract requirements in their policies, procedures and procurement and subcontracting activities.
 Because the CPSR is ultimately an evaluation of the adequacy of the policies, procedures and practices reviewed, a successful CPSR experience and outcome is never a forgone conclusion.
-This is where Capital Edge comes in – our CPSR services are performed by a group of CPSR compliance subject matter experts (SME) committed to helping you prepare for, go through, and recover from your next CPSR.
+This is where Capital Edge comes in – our CPSR compliance services are performed by a group of CPSR compliance subject matter experts (SME) committed to helping you prepare for, go through, and recover from your next CPSR.
 Our personnel are directly aligned with your objective – securing an approved purchasing system, a CPSR certification and maintaining CPSR compliance.

 Our approach to contractor purchasing system compliance has always been “one size does not fit all”; rather, make the public laws and contractual and regulatory requirements work for your business operations and existing internal processes and practices.
 This practical approach has become the cornerstone of our reputation and yields positive results for our clients.
 We can help you prepare for, successfully navigate the review and sustain your CPSR compliance posture prospectively, while your purchasing function remains an operationally efficient and customer-focused organization.

 Our ability to provide customer satisfaction in an ever-changing regulatory environment and unstable CPSR-centric landscape can largely be attributed to one single factor – our people.
 Capital Edge is unique in the market in that our solution includes former DCMA CPSR Group personnel, DCMA administrative contracting officers, Government procuring contracting officers and procurement experts who were previously responsible for CPSR compliance while working for major industry players serving DoD, the Intelligence Community and civilian agencies.